 The strategic position of the Office of the Plenipotentiary of Slovak Government for Roma Communities within the structure of the Ministry of Interior of the SR will enable the provision of methodological support for other programmes/measures aimed at Roma integration which will be implemented under the management of other MA and IBMA within the 2014-2020 programming period.
+The health area will be provided by the Ministry of Health of the Slovak Republic or by state contributory organizations established by the ministry.
 The institutional background of the MoI SR (with the mandate of IBMA for OP HR delegated by the Slovak Government) in combination with the mandate and mission of the Office of Plenipotentiary for Roma Communities guarantees the conditions for the effective implementation of the relevant priorities of the OP HR programme strategy.